airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/edit-your-chat-flow.md

 ---
 description: >-
   Your bot looks great, now, let's make it smarter.
-Edit your eleapi, to suit your exact needs.
+Edit your EleApi, to suit your exact needs.
 ---